uncbiag/easyreg/README.md

 make html
 ```

-Now you are ready to explore various of optimization-based as well as learning-based demos provided by EasyReg.
+Now you are ready to explore various optimization-based as well as learning-based demos provided by EasyReg.

-# Paper related
+# Related papers

 If you find EasyReg is helpful, please cite (see [bibtex](citations.bib)):